Arbery's shooter admits he was not under any threat

 BRUNSWICK, Ga.
-(AP) — The man who fatally shot Ahmaud Arbery testified Thursday that the 25-year-old Black man's demeanor struck him as suspicious when he first approached to question him about a possible crime in his coastal Georgia neighborhood, but he acknowledged that Arbery did not threaten him in any way.
+(AP) — The man who killed Ahmaud Arbery testified Thursday that Arbery did not speak, show a weapon or threaten him in any way before he raised his shotgun and pointed it at him.

+Under cross-examination by the prosecution on his second day of testimony, Travis McMichael said he was “under the impression” that Arbery could be a threat because he was running straight at him and he had seen the 25-year-old Black man trying to get into the truck of a neighbor who had joined in a pursuit of Arbery.

+“All he’s done is run away from you,” prosecutor Linda Dunikoski said.
+“And you pulled out a shotgun and pointed it at him.”

 Asked how many times he had previously pulled up behind strangers in the neighborhood to ask them what they were doing there, McMichael said never.